brickbots/framedeck/docs/build_tour.md

 ## Thanks

-Thansk for coming along on this tour.
+Thanks for coming along on this tour.
 If you have any questions or would like to build something similar feel free to reach out.
 If you do build something based on the info in this repo, I'd love to see it!